 This one-liner is a popular slogan and one you may have seen before.
 It’s not bad but it doesn’t tell us who the company is.

 Now, let’s look at one from a competitor:

 “Every kiss begins with Kay.”

 - The word kiss triggers thoughts of romance.
-Any romantic occasion—Valentine’s Day, an engagement, anniversary, birthday—could trigger brand recall in the minds of people who are searching for a gift idea.
+Any romantic occasion—Valentine’s Day, an engagement, anniversary, birthday—might trigger brand recall in people who are searching for a gift idea.

 - The word kiss begins with the letter K.

-- And it just so happens that the name of the company is Kay Jewelers.
+- It just so happens the name of the company is Kay Jewelers.

 The Customer-first Approach to Brand Messaging

-Many business owners focus too much on what they do and how they help their customers.
-As a result, their brand messaging ends up being more about how great the business is, which ends up sounding like an opinion more than proof.
+Many business owners focus too much on what they do and how good they are at doing it.
+As a result, their brand messaging ends up sounding like an opinion more than a compelling reason to buy.

 The Business-first Approach to Brand Messaging